paulhamsh/Python-Bytecode/README.md

 ```

 Within CPython each function has a code object, which is accessible as `.__code__.`
+This has multiple attributes, the key one being the actual `bytearray` of the bytecode.

 ```python
 print(list(print_hello.__code__.co_code))

 [116, 0, 100, 1, 131, 1, 1, 0, 100, 0, 83, 0]
 ```

 ## Running some bytecode